diflores/minecraft-status-bot/README.md

 NEW_PLAYERS_CHAT_ID=
 ```

-The bot is intended for using with Pipenv, running the following commands:
+The bot is intended for using with Pipenv, by running the following commands:

 ```
 $ pip install -U pipenv